What’s the difference between cross-cultural, intercultural, and multicultural? And, should we care?

 So, are these terms important?
 For me, cultural training is critically important, but whether it’s called cross-cultural or intercultural training isn’t critical.
 It’s more important to use the terms wrongly, than not to use them at all.

 Kimberly VanLandingham is the CEO, and trainer/adviser for European Market Link Sàrl.
-She specializes in international communication workshops for technical and businesses.
-With over 20 years of corporate international business experience, working for DuPont Company in technical, sales/marketing and global business management roles; Kimberly offers action-oriented, practical training, without silly games.
+She specializes in international communication workshops for technical, sales and businesses teams and leaders.
+With over 20 years of corporate international business experience, working for DuPont Company in technical, sales/marketing and global business management roles; Kimberly offers action-oriented, practical cross-cultural and intercultural training, without silly games.
 Kimberly has a MA in cross-cultural communications, and a BS in electrical engineering.
 (Painting by Mark Gear.)